mavlink/MAVSDK-docs/en/guide/missions.md

 ## Import a Mission from a QGC Plan {#import_qgc_plan}

-DroneCore allows you to import a mission from a *QGroundControl* plan (the imported mission can then be uploaded to a vehicle).
+`Mission` allows you to import a mission from a *QGroundControl* plan (the imported mission can then be uploaded to a vehicle).

 > **Note** To export a mission plan from the *QGroundControl* use the [Sync Tool](https://docs.qgroundcontrol.com/en/PlanView/PlanView.html#sync) (**Plan View > Sync Tool**, and then select **Save to File**).